muziejus/javascripting-english-major/1-environment.md

 1. Create a GitHub account.

-1. Create a repository on GitHub for your project.
-Don’t forget to name it something you won’t be ashamed to show me.
+1. Fork the blank repository for this course from [`https://github.com/muziejus/javascripting-english-major-project`](https://github.com/muziejus/javascripting-english-major-project).

 1. Install Atom on your computer with some useful packages.

 1. Link Atom to your GitHub account.

-1. Use Atom to clone your repository.
+1. Use Atom to clone the repository you forked.

-1. Create a file called `index.html` in your repository and commit it.

 1. Flesh out your hopes for your project in the `README.md` file and commit the changes.